UPDATE 1-Canada wholesale trade rises more than expected in April

 (Adds details from report)

-OTTAWA, June 20 Canadian wholesale trade rose more than expected in April, led by the machinery industry, but only two other sectors showed gains, data from Statistics Canada showed on Tuesday.
+OTTAWA, June 20 (Reuters) - Canadian wholesale trade rose more than expected in April, led by the machinery industry, but only two other sectors showed gains, data from Statistics Canada showed on Tuesday.

 The 1.0 percent increase topped economists' estimates for a gain of 0.5 percent, while the national statistics agency revised March up to a 1.2 percent rise from an initially reported 0.9 percent.